Royal Valley Community Learning Center Childcare

 If parents/guardians wish to enroll their child(ren), the parents will be provided with a set(s) of enrollment forms.
 Prior to the child's first day of attendance, the parent/guardian will complete all forms and submit them to the RVCLC office.
 A completed set of forms is required for each child enrolled in a RVCLC Childcare program.
 It is the parent's/ guardian's responsibility to notify the RVCLC office if there are any changes in the parent contact and/or emergency information.
 No student will be permitted to remain in the program without all information on file.

-Parents wishing to withdraw their child(ren) from RVCLC Childcare are responsible for notifying the RVCLC office in writing as to the date of their student's intended withdrawal, on and/or prior to that date.
+Parents wishing to withdraw their child(ren) from RVCLC Childcare are responsible for notifying the RVCLC office of the date of their student's intended withdrawal, on and/or prior to that date.
+A verbal one-week notice is requested.

 Before School: 7:00-7:45 am